 Enjoy a superb location right on the outskirts of Antigua on this lovely and expansive coffee plantation.
 Have a meal on their patio and enjoy the calm and beautiful views.
 A variety of activities are offered here from coffee tours, mule or horse rides, paintball, birding, and mountain biking.

 Spend a day golfing at the base of the active Volcano Fuego on an 18-hole course designed by legendary architect Pete Dye.
 Feel the earth rumble and get spectacular views of the towns below.

 Holy Week (Semana Santa)

-April 9-16, 2017.
+March 25-31, 2018.
 One of the most intriguing times of the year to see the true beauty of Antigua.
-With daily processions throughout the town, extravagant flower “carpets” on every corner, and an influx in visitors make this one of the largest Semana Santa celebrations in the world.
+With daily processions throughout the town, extravagant flower “carpets” on every corner, and an influx in visitors make this one of the largest Semana Santa celebrations in the world, second to Sevilla, Spain.

 SOUVENIRS: For those wanting to purchase local handicrafts make sure to allow yourself some extra time to survey the multitude of souvenirs from vendors in the airport itself.
 There is a Ron Zacapa duty free store and Guatemalan coffee is always a welcome gift.